Duration

 e: patricia.lowe@acn.edu.au

-Trish is responsible for coordinating our Graduate Certificates in Child and Family Health and Neonatal Care.
-Trish is committed to advancing nurse leadership and advocating for the nursing and midwifery profession by equipping nurses and midwives with the necessary knowledge to meet their mandatory registration requirements, especially regarding recency of practice and continuing professional development.
+Trish coordinates our Graduate Certificates in Child and Family Health and Neonatal Care.
+Trish’s PhD thesis investigated the stressors and satisfiers impacting neonatal nurses’ professional quality of life.
+Trish is committed to advancing nurse leadership by equipping nurses and midwives with the necessary knowledge to meet their mandatory registration requirements, especially concerning their recency of practice and continuing professional development.

-Please ensure you read all course information, make sure you meet entry requirements and have all clinical placement documentation ready prior to commencing the application form.
+Please ensure you read all course information and make sure you meet entry requirements prior to commencing the application form.

 Applications for enrolment will not be progressed until all relevant documentation has been received by Customer Services.